bullet-train-co/stimulus-reveal/README.md

 ##### `data-reveal-targets` (default: `[data-reveal]`)
 Setting this attribute to a selector will allow you to change the selector pattern for toggling elements.

+##### `data-reveal-keypress`
+Setting this attribute to a comma separated list of lower-case key names will toggle the reveal when they're pressed.

+##### `data-reveal-close-keypress`
+Setting this attribute to a comma separated list of lower-case key names will close the reveal when they're pressed.

+##### `data-reveal-away`
+Setting this attribute will close the reveal when the user clicks away from the reveal element.

 #### Element options

 You can set options per element to change how each one behaves.